-Thinking about the future has always been part of the human condition.
+Thinking about our futures has always been part of the human condition.
 It has also been a perennial field of inquiry for designers and architects whose speculations on this subject—ranging from the concrete to the whimsical—can profoundly affect how we imagine what is to come.
 Among the questions today’s designers seek to answer are: What role can technology play in augmenting or replacing a broad range of human activities?
 Can intimacy be maintained at a distance?
 How can we negotiate privacy in a world in which the sharing and use of personal information has blurred traditional boundaries?
 How might we use design to help heal or transform ourselves, bodily and psychologically?
 How will we feed an ever-growing population?

-The exhibition is divided into eleven thematic sections: Work, Cities, Intimacies, Bodies, Powers, Off Earth, Foods, Materials, Generations, Informations, and Resources and features an international array of designers from all fields.
-Among the many forward-looking projects on view, visitors to Designs for Different Futures will encounter lab-grown food, robotic companions, digital kiss messengers, textiles made of seaweed, a typeface that thwarts algorithmic surveillance, a series of books that will only be available 100 years from now, an affordable gene-editing toolbox, a shoe grown from sweat, a couture dress made with a 3D printer, and a system that learns from our sewers.
+The exhibition is divided into 11 thematic sections—Labors, Cities, Intimacies, Bodies, Powers, Earths, Foods, Materials, Generations, Informations, and Resources—and features an international array of designers from all fields.
+Among the many forward-looking projects on view, visitors will encounter lab-grown food, textiles made of seaweed, a typeface that thwarts algorithmic surveillance, a series of books that will only be available 100 years from now, an affordable gene-editing toolbox, a shoe grown from sweat, a couture dress made with a 3D printer, and a system that learns from our sewers.

 Philadelphia Museum of Art: October 22, 2019–March 8, 2020

-Walker Art Center: September 12, 2020–January 3, 2021
+Walker Art Center: September 12, 2020–April 11, 2021